 - No debt: coupled with good saving potential

 So maybe it’s right to assume that those doctors ticking these boxes, regardless of their specialty, would be the most happiest.

-Perhaps it’s best to assume the specialties with the best work-life balance, or doctors who are the happiest, are those that have the most time outside of work.
-Obviously, those specialties that are conducive for lucrative part-time work might come up trumps here.
-While those that allow greater flexibility between picking and choosing a schedule might be sensible choices also.
+Obviously, those specialties that have scope for lucrative part-time work might work here.
+While those that allow flexibility when it comes to picking and choosing a schedule might be good choices too.

 - Physical Medicine and Rehabilitation

 - Radiation Oncology

 - Orthopaedic Surgery

 Again this study is also based on US-respondents.

 It shouldn’t be taken as evidence of how certain specialties might be in the country you plan on working.

 Do Most Doctors Have A Good Work-Life Balance?